Vice President and Programs:

 School Programs - Each year the Grand Rapids Audubon Club "sponsors" the distribution of National Audubon's Audubon Adventures series to local elementary schools in the Kent County area.

-Monthly Newsletter - Ten times a year Grand Rapids Audubon Club publishes the Caller which includes articles and information to keep members abreast of environmental issues and club activities.
+Monthly Newsletter - Nine times a year Grand Rapids Audubon Club publishes the Caller which includes articles and information to keep members abreast of environmental issues and club activities.

 Environmental Action - The Conservation Committee keeps club members informed on pending issues related to protection the environment and nature.